 Saffron Thinking Green Living by Dileep Kulkarni

-This small 30 odd page booklet contains more of an essay rather than a book.
-Author talks about the Hindu concepts of green living that are so very much embedded in the philosophy itself.
+This small 30 odd page booklet Saffron Thinking Green Living by Dileep Kulkarni, contains more of an essay rather than a book.
+The author talks about the Hindu concepts of green living that are so very much embedded in the philosophy itself.
 It focuses on consuming only that is required and not everything that is available.
 It tells us to thank and worship any source in nature from which we consume.
-I agree so much with these concept that only thing I can so is mention few quotes from the book:
+I agree so much with these concept that only thing I can do is mention few quotes from the book Saffron Thinking Green Living:

 “The solution to the problem of over-consumption is, therefore, not to produce even more consumables; but to control the desire for consumption itself, from within” – We are not solving any problem by producing more than we need.
 This notion of endless choice to the consumer is utopian.
 Why should all choices come packed in a box?
-Though the onus of bringing down consumption can be laid on businesses that promote consumption, but I think it is the people of this planet who can reject the consumption economy by their control on what they consume, by making sensible choices for the products they use.
+Though the onus of bringing down consumption can be laid on businesses that promote consumption.
+I think it is the people of this planet who can reject the consumption economy by their control on what they consume.
+By making sensible choices for the products they use.